sonyfe25cp/isentia_scrapy_ask/README.md

 * link

 ## How to filter duplicate urls?
 Bloomfilter is used in this project.
-TODO

 ## How to get the main content of news?
 XPath with Selector is used to extract the specific text we need.

 ## How to avoid getting banned?

-I just list ways to solve this problem, not implemented in this project.
-* Collect lots of user agents.
+First, I collect lots of user agents from Google.

-* Use proxies to fetch urls.
+Second, many http proxies are used to fetch urls.

-    * Tor project.
-    * http proxy.
+Both of them are implemented in middlewares.

-##
+## Pipeline
+A pipeline for mongo is implemented.
+`pymongo` is used in this project.

+## How to provide an API to check information?
+Web.py is used in this project.

+## Other things about this task.
+If we just want to fetch news articles from now on, `sitemap` is good choice to crawl.
+The sitemap provides useful things about news, including images, keywords, title, link, content, author, etc.
+But the sitemap only contains the latest 1000 news.
+The sitemap of theguardian.com is http://www.theguardian.com/sitemaps/news.xml

+If we need to obey the rules of robots, rules in http://www.theguardian.com/robots.txt should be considered.